akeever2/akeever/content/_index.md

 ---
 title: "Allison Keever, PhD"
 subtitle: "Wildlife Ecology | Data Science"
-description: "Welcome to the world of ecological modeling and data-driven wildlife management!
+description: "Welcome to the world of ecological modeling and data-driven wildlife conservation!
 I'm Allison Keever, a passionate postdoctoral researcher merging the realms of wildlife ecology and data science.

 <br><br>

-I specialize in crafting sophisticated models that empower effective decision-making in wildlife management.
+I specialize in crafting sophisticated models that empower effective decision-making in environmental conservation.
 My work not only delves into understanding wildlife populations and ecological systems, but also focuses on developing tools (think apps, report generators, etc.) for replicable research, ensuring robustness and reliability in management strategies.
-Through innovative approaches and rigorous analysis, I aim to streamline the use of wildlife research for informed management decisions.
-Join me on this exiting journey as we harness the power of data to safeguard our natural world for generations to come. "
+Through innovative approaches and rigorous analysis, I aim to streamline the use of wildlife research for informed management decisions, contributing to the conservation of our precious natural resources.
+Join me on this exiting journey as we harness the power of data to safeguard our environment and wildlife for generations to come. "
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/Me.png